 If your door frame has a rectangular opening, it’s now ready for glass.
 If it has an arched upper rail, cut a square recess above the arch (Photo 2).
 This allows you to use a rectangular piece of glass rather than a curved piece (curved cuts are expensive).

 Set the glass into the frame and secure it with glass clips placed no more than 12 in. apart.
-Then reinstall the doors.
+Then reinstall the glass cabinet doors.

 Plastic glass clips anchor the glass firmly.